noncombatant/futils/src/filter_help.md

 ## Options

+* `-l`: Limit the number of records printed.
+  * If `limit` is 0, `filter` prints nothing and exits with status 0 if the input contained a matching record, and 1 otherwise.
+  * If `limit` is < 0, the limit is counted back from the last record in the input.
 * `-m`: Print records that match the regular expression.
 * `-p`: Do not print (i.e. prune) records that match the regular expression.
 * `-x`: Print records for which `command` exited with status 0.